sanjay-ji/Arduino_to_MySQL_Data_Logging_using_Python/README.md

 We need to install MySQL in our system.
 MySQL is an Open source database management system(DBMS)

-1. Installation in Ubuntu 18.04 using terminal
-    -Check if Mysql is installed or not:
+1. MySQL Installation in Ubuntu 18.04 using terminal -Check if Mysql is installed or not:
         $ mysql --version
+- If not then follow below steps
 Update the package manager:
 $ sudo apt update
 Install the mysql server application: